sec-edgar/sec-edgar/.github/CONTRIBUTING.md

 ## How Can I Contribute?

 ### Reporting Bugs
-This section guides you through submitting a bug report for SECEdgar.
+This section guides you through submitting a bug report for secedgar.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](ISSUE_TEMPLATE.md), the information it asks for helps us resolve issues faster.